-Within 15 business days of receipt of a Joint Application and filing fee, staff shall review the Joint Application using the Application Review Checklist attached herein (Attachment A).
-When completing a review of the Joint Application, staff shall:
+Within 20 business days of receipt of a Joint Application and filing fee, staff should review the Joint Application using the Application Review Checklist attached herein (Attachment A).
+When completing a review of the Joint Application, staff should:

 - 1. Determine whether the Joint Application is complete using the checklist (Attachment A). - 2.
-Determine whether the proposed alteration(s) requires a permit from IDWR in accordance with criteria found in IDAPA Rules 10.01, 10.04, 10.08, 10.12, 25.01, 25.03, and 25.04.
-If a proposed alteration is determined not to require a permit from the Department, staff shall

-- ignore the remaining review items (see item 2.B. below for further information).
-The Department shall notify the applicant within 20 business days of receipt of a Joint Application of its determination when a permit is not required.
+Determine whether the proposed alteration(s) requires a permit from IDWR in accordance with criteria found in IDAPA Rules 10.01, 10.05, 10.10, 10.15, 25.01, 25.02, 25.03, 25.04, and 25.05.
+If a proposed alteration is determined not to require a permit from the Department, staff shall ignore the remaining review items (see item 2.B. below for further information).
+The Department should notify the applicant within 20 business days of receipt of a Joint Application of its determination when a permit is not required.
 Such notice shall cite the applicable rule. - 3.
-Determine if proposed alterations or projects follow the minimum standards described in IDAPA Rule 37.03.07.55. - Confirm if the Joint Application has been submitted to other agencies (including the United States Army Corps of Engineers ("USACE"), Idaho Department of Lands ("IDL"), and local jurisdictions); - 5.
-Confirm if construction is planned to commence at least 60 days from the date of application receipt. - 6.
-Determine if comments should be requested from any state, federal or local agencies, and if so, document why comments are requested.
-IDWR typically seeks comments from other state agencies, including IDL, the Idaho Department of Fish and Game ("IDFG"), and the Idaho Department of Environmental Quality ("IDEQ"), on non-minimum standards projects and some minimum standards projects.
-(Idaho Code § 42-3805.)
-Additionally, comments are typically requested from other state, federal, and local agencies if projects are on or adjacent to property owned or managed by a state, federal, or local agency, or if a state, federal, or local agency has jurisdiction. - 7.
-Determine if comments should be requested from adjacent property owners or other interested parties, and if so, document why comments are requested.
-At a minimum, staff should seek comments from adjacent property owners (private or public) if any portion of the project is located on or involves the use of the adjacent property. - 8.
-Confirm whether submitted plans include all related construction work both within and outside of the MHWM. - 9.
-Confirm whether sufficient information is included with the application to consider the review criteria listed in IDAPA 37.03.07.35. - 10.
+Determine if proposed alterations or projects follow the minimum standards described in IDAPA Rule 37.03.07.55. - 4.
+Confirm if construction is planned to commence at least 60 days from the date of application receipt. - 5.
+Determine if comments should be requested from any state, federal or local agencies.
+IDWR typically seeks comments from other state agencies, including IDL, the Idaho Department of Fish and Game ("IDFG"), and the Idaho Department of Environmental Quality ("IDEQ"), on non-minimum standards projects and some minimum standards projects (Idaho Code § 42-3804.).
+Additionally, comments are typically requested from other state, federal, and local agencies if projects are on or adjacent to property owned or managed by a state, federal, or local agency, or if a state, federal, or local agency has jurisdiction. - 6.
+Determine if comments should be requested from adjacent property owners or other interested parties.
+At a minimum, staff should seek comments from adjacent property owners (private or public) if any portion of the project is located on or involves the use of the adjacent property. - 7.
+Confirm whether submitted plans include all related construction work within the MHWM. - 8.
+Confirm whether sufficient information is included with the application to consider the review criteria listed in IDAPA 37.03.07.35. - 9.
 Determine, preliminarily, jurisdictional boundaries, including continuous or perennial flow status, the extent of the stream channel and the MHWM.
 Department analysis of alterations only considers where the channel exists at the time of the proposed alteration, regardless of where the channel may have been located at any time in the past.
 The actual determination of jurisdictional boundaries may require a site visit.
-Staff shall determine jurisdictional boundaries per Idaho Code § 42-3802(d) and (h), and IDAPA 37.03.07.10.04, 37.03.07.10.08 and 37.03.07.10.12.
+Staff shall determine jurisdictional boundaries per Idaho Code § 42-3802(d) and (h), and IDAPA 37.03.07.10.05, 37.03.07.10.10 and 37.03.07.10.15.